butlin/presentations/MEDI2101 practical wk 7.md

 - discuss with people in your group the possible mechanisms that behind the changes.

 Doing this will help you write the discussion section of the manuscript (assessment task 3.2)

 --
 ### Respect
 #### We are working in a privileged space.
-So not abuse that privilege.
+Do not abuse that privilege.

 - You can only place instrumentation on someone **if they give you consent** to do so.<br>&nbsp;</br>
 - It is perfectly **reasonable for someone to refuse consent**.<br>&nbsp;</br>